Reviewers Editions are written in short codes, like

 9e should review the entire text of new

-10e to decide if it meets their needs, as
+10e to decide if the new edition meets their needs, as

 Authors often update documents to add or remove material, leaving most of the document the same.
 Reviewers Editions like